Apache County Sheriff

 With that in mind, I am offering my digital handshake to the citizens of Apache county and pledging that all of the above is my creed, not only for the duration of my time in office but in my everyday life.

-If you want to see positive change in your Sheriff's office, I humbly ask for your vote on November 3rd, 2020!
+If you want to see positive change in your Sheriff's office, I humbly ask for your vote in November of 2024.

 At the risk of sounding slightly redundant, I pledge the following to the people of Apache county.